posix4e/russ5/README.md

 # Russ5 Safari Extension

-This repository contains a Safari extension with GitHub Actions and Fastlane integration for building and signing.
+This repository contains a Safari extension with GitHub Actions and Fastlane integration for building, testing, and deploying to TestFlight and the App Store.

 ## Setup Instructions